 - Conference Rooms

-- Pre-COVID: nominally 1 person per 15 sq ft (depends on fixed/non-fixed seating etc.)
+- Nominally 1 person per 15 sq ft (depends on fixed/non-fixed seating etc.)

 Find details regarding masks on the return to campus website under Updated Mask Guidelines.